 This book features over 850 brutalist buildings across nine continents, including both the well-known (such as the Barbican estate) and the less famous (such as Preston central bus station).
 The atlas has useful symbols denoting each buildings’ condition, whether it’s in use or abandoned, and whether it has heritage status or not.

 Lou Stoppard (who writes for FT Arts and The New Yorker) has written the ultimate tribute to the pool, filled with curated photographs and essays about all aspects of pool life.
 It’s even waterproof, should you want to take it to the lido with you.

-If someone you know couldn’t make it to the Barbican’s Masculinities exhibition before lockdown earlier this year, then this coffee-table book would make a thoughtful gift.
+If someone you know couldn’t make it to the Barbican’s Masculinities exhibition, then this coffee-table book would make a thoughtful gift.
 It includes the work of more than 50 artists over a 60-year period, and seeks to explore the changing attitudes to what masculinity “is” — from Arnold Schwarzenegger’s bodybuilding shoots from the 1970s to the hypermasculine images of militarism in Nazi Germany.

 Immerse yourself in the glory days of the ’90s (including the kind-of-cool-again haircuts).
 This book features hundreds of photographs taken by Kevin Cummings, who was the chief photographer at NME for a decade.

 Assembled by the editors of New York Magazine (a.k.a. the Strategist UK’s big brother) with contributions from Jerry Saltz, Rebecca Traister, Christopher Bonanos, and many more, The Encyclopedia of New York is part deep dive into hidden histories and part city field guide covering the origins of things invented in New York City (for instance, the game of Scrabble was born in Jackson Heights in 1931).